-Full details on Board of Examiners can be found at: https://www.strath.ac.uk/exams/examboardsandresultsfag/
+Full details on Board of Examiners can be found at: Board of Examiners FAQ.

 Library

 We expect students to use the library independently as part of their daily study routine.
 Independent study using books and journal articles will augment class notes and facilitate a deeper understanding.
 Distance learning students can access the University library online services, whilst on campus students can also access our hard copy media too.
 All students can borrow online books and download academic papers and journals.